Jylpah/dvplc/README.md

 ## TODO

 * Test on other platforms
+* Provide a proper Python package

 # Installation